 From the Navigator

-Today we are sailing on a southwesterly course with an average velocity of 17.5 knots.
-We will cover 420 miles of a total distance of 1112 miles towards Aomori, Japan.
-The weather forecast calls for an outside temperature of 53 degrees F and a southwesterly wind force of 6.
+Today we continue sailing on a southwesterly course with an average velocity of 17.5 knots, towards Aomori, Japan.
+The weather forecast calls for an outside temperature of 57 degrees and west-southwesterly din force of 4.

 Jack and Barbara